crowdsecurity/crowdsec/docs/v1.X/docs/cscli/cscli_parsers_list.md

-## cscli simulation enable
+## cscli parsers list

-Enable the simulation, globally or on specified scenarios
+List all parsers or given one

 ### Synopsis

-Enable the simulation, globally or on specified scenarios
+List all parsers or given one

 ```
-cscli simulation enable [scenario] [flags]
+cscli parsers list [name] [flags]
 ```

 ### Examples

 ```
-cscli simulation enable
+cscli parsers list
+cscli parser list crowdsecurity/xxx
 ```

 ### Options

 ```
+  -a, --all    List as well disabled items
-  -h, --help   help for enable
+  -h, --help   help for list
 ```

 ### Options inherited from parent commands

 ```
+  -b, --branch string   Use given branch from hub
   -c, --config string   path to crowdsec config file (default "/etc/crowdsec/config.yaml")
       --debug           Set logging to debug.
       --error           Set logging to error.